About My Practice

 Candice Wishnousky

 My academic training includes an MEd in Counselling Psychology and an honours BA in Psychology.
 I maintain a Registered Psychotherapist license with the College of Registered Psychotherapists of Ontario (CRPO) and a Canadian Certified Counsellor (CCC) designation from the Canadian Counselling and Psychotherapy Association.
 It’s important to me that my work be guided by approaches that have worked for other people, so my practice is continuously inspired by professional development activities.
-I pursue on-going professional development through training, clinical supervision, and consultation with colleagues.
-My practice is under the supervision of Dr. David Smith, PhD, CPsych.
+I pursue on-going professional development through training, clinical supervision as needed, and consultation with colleagues.